-Our risk governance frameworks, policies and appetite provide the principles and guidance for the Group's risk management activities.
-They guide our key decisions for capital management, strategic planning and budgeting and performance management to ensure that the risk dimension is appropriately and sufficiently considered.
+Our risk frameworks, policies and appetite provide the principles and guidance for the Group's risk management activities.
+They guide our key decisions for capital management, strategic planning and budgeting, and performance management to ensure that risk dimension is appropriately and sufficiently considered.
 Risk reports are submitted regularly to senior management committees and the Board to keep them apprised of the Group's risk profile.

-We adopt the Basel Framework and observe the MAS Notice to Banks No. 637 - Notice on Risk Based Capital Adequacy Requirements for Banks incorporated in Singapore.
-Please refer to the Pillar 3 Disclosure section for further information.
+We adopt the Basel Framework and observe MAS Notice 637 on Risk Based Capital Adequacy Requirements for Banks incorporated in Singapore.
+Please refer to the 'Pillar 3 Disclosure' section for further information.
 We continue to take a prudent and proactive approach in navigating the evolving regulatory landscape, with emphasis on sound risk management principles in delivering sustainable returns.
 We also adopt the Internal Capital Adequacy Assessment Process (ICAAP) to assess, on an ongoing basis, the amount of capital necessary to support our activities.
-We review the ICAAP periodically to ensure that the Bank remains well-capitalised after considering all material risks.
+We review the ICAAP periodically to ensure that the Bank remains well-capitalised, taking into account all material risks.
 Stress-testing is conducted to determine capital adequacy under stressed conditions.